darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 SSH Debug
 ---------

-Connect the Chipsee IPC to the Internet, and get the IP address.
-Then, config XShell, or use the SSH tool on Linux PC host, directly.
+Connect Chipsee IPC to the Internet and get the IP address.
+Then config XShell or use the SSH tool on the Linux PC host directly.
-In this manual, we will cover XShell SSH debugging.
+In this documentation, we will cover XShell SSH debugging procedure.

-First, we need to add one new session, as shown in *Figure 1*.
-The new session has to be set as in *Figure 2*, below:
+You must first add a new session, as shown in *Figure 1*.
+The new session should be set as in *Figure 2* below.

 .. figure:: /Media/ARM/A7/Debian/Debian_Shot_04.jpg
    :align: center